dritlopes/OB1-reader/contextual_semantic_similarity/README.md

 5. Run ```run.sh``` to train classifier on the command line if using gpu.

-Please contact a.t.lopesrego@vu.nl if you have any questions about this code.
+Please contact a.t.lopesrego@vu.nl if you have any questions about this code